 TN based ISIS terrorist convicted by Special NIA Court

-New Delhi, Sep 26: A specula National Investigation Agency court has convicted an Islamic State terrorist in connection with the Omar Al-Hindi Module case.
+New Delhi, Sep 26: The National Investigation Agency (NIA) court has convicted an Islamic State terrorist in connection with the Omar Al-Hindi Module case.

 The terrorist to be convicted is Subahani Haja Mohideen, a resident of Tirunelveli district in Tamil Nadu.
 The case was registered by the NIA in October 2016 based on information that certain youth had entered into a conspiracy and were preparing to carry out terrorist attacks in India with the objective of furthering the objectives of the ISIS.